PiyushXCoder/KOpenbox/readme.md

 `nitrogen [name of folder]`

 Now select image you want to use and select 'Zoomed Fill'.
+I've added th wallpaper I've used 'Wallpaper.jpg'.

 ### Configure pcmanfm (if used)
 Right click on desktop to open menu there you can find option to configure.